hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/basic-html/bookshop-page/README.md

 * Class: `btn`
 * Text: `Checkout`

 Congratulations!
 You have successfully built the structure of a bookstore page using divs, classes, and ids to organize your content.
-You used classes to group elements that share styling (the card divs and buttons), and you used unique ids to identify specific elements (individual book cards and action buttons).